Adiantum venustum

 -

 Choose a pot which comfortably fits the bare roots.
 Some have a noticeable crown which should be just below the soil surface with any top growth exposed.
-Some varieties are a length of root which should be planted lengthways and shallowly (1-2cm deep).

 Plant out into borders or permanent containers in late spring or early summer once in full growth.
 Choose a position in sun or shade depending on the variety.